Olin-FunRobo/Tutorials/Git/basics.md

 ## Terminology

-**Push**

 **Pull**

+Tell Git to update local repository based on a remote

 **Fetch**

-Tell Git to basically "update" but not necessarily add things to
+Tell Git to basically "update metadata" but not necessarily modify things in the current working repository

 **Add**